DhruvKikan/Maven_Proj1_IPL/README.md

 ## Technologies / Tech-Stack / Languages
-I'll be using Java version 8?? via IntelliJ and building using Maven.
+I'll be using Java version 20??
+IDK ¯\_(ツ)_/¯ via IntelliJ and building using Maven.
 Postman would be to test the application